n8layman/project-template/README.md

   - Run `renv::restore()` to install any remaining required packages into your project library.

+## GitHub Actions Integration

+This project comes with pre-configured GitHub Actions workflows to automate routine tasks and ensure project quality.
+GitHub Actions help maintain consistency and reduce manual effort through continuous integration and automation.

+### Automatic Bibliography Generation

+As an example of how this works, one of the workflows in this template automatically processes academic papers and generates a BibTeX bibliography.
+When you add PDF papers to the `resources/papers/` directory and push to GitHub, the workflow:

+1. Extracts metadata from the PDFs
+2. Searches for DOIs and retrieves complete citation information
+3. Generates/updates a consolidated BibTeX file
+4. Commits the changes back to the repository

+This feature is particularly useful for:

+- Maintaining an up-to-date references for your project
+- Ensuring consistent citation formatting
+- Making citations immediately available to all team members
+- Enabling easy citation in R Markdown and Quarto documents

+\*The workflow uses the `pdftools`, `rcrossref`, and `bibtex` R packages to process papers.
+You can view the full implementation in `.github/workflows/process-papers.yml` and `R/process_papers.R`.

+Here's the resulting bibtex [file](resources/papers/references.bib) generated from one of my [papers](resources/papers/computer_vision.pdf)!

 ## Python Environment with Pixi

-This project includes Python-based workflows that use Pixi for environment management.
+This project also sets the stage for Python-based workflows that use Pixi for environment management.
 Pixi is a package management and environment tool that ensures reproducible Python environments across different systems.

 ### Setting up the Python environment

 1. **Install Pixi**

-   - Follow the installation instructions at [Pixi's official documentation](https://pixi.sh/latest/install/)
+   - Follow the installation instructions at [Pixi's official documentation](https://pixi.sh/latest/)
    - In most systems, you can install with: `curl -fsSL https://pixi.sh/install.sh | bash`

 2. **Activate the Python environment**